Peregrine falcon: Ecology and behaviour

 The life span of peregrine falcons in the wild is up to 19 years 9 months.
 Mortality in the first year is 59–70%, declining to 25–32% annually in adults.
 Apart from such anthropogenic threats as collision with human-made objects, the peregrine may be killed by larger hawks and owls.

 The peregrine falcon is host to a range of parasites and pathogens.
 It is a vector for Avipoxvirus, Newcastle disease virus, Falconid herpesvirus 1 (and possibly other Herpesviridae), and some mycoses and bacterial infections.
 Endoparasites include Plasmodium relictum (usually not causing malaria in the peregrine falcon), Strigeidae trematodes, Serratospiculum amaculata (nematode), and tapeworms.
 Known peregrine falcon ectoparasites are chewing lice, Ceratophyllus garei (a flea), and Hippoboscidae flies (Icosta nigra, Ornithoctona erythrocephala).

-In the Arctic Peregrine falcons chasing away small rodent predators from their nesting territory and Rough-legged Hawks (Buteo lagopus) could use these hot spots as a nesting territory.
+Speed

+A study testing the flight physics of an "ideal falcon" found a theoretical speed limit at 400 km/h for low-altitude flight and 625 km/h for high-altitude flight.
+Some sources state that the peregrine falcon can reach over 200 mph during its stoop, which would make it the fastest animal on the planet.
+According to a National Geographic TV program, in 2005 Ken Franklin recorded a falcon stooping at a top speed of 389 km/h.
+Other sources state that radar tracks have never confirmed these kinds of speeds, with the highest reliably measured being 184 km/h.